shaik1002/biggitlabbomb/doc/administration/settings/deprecated_api_rate_limits.md

 stage: Create
 group: Source Code
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
-description: "Define limits for deprecated APIs on your self-managed GitLab instance."
 ---

 # Deprecated API rate limits